joshpled/joshpled.github.io/_posts/2020-07-17-sinatra_project_garage_sale_app.markdown

 ### How It Works

-The User will:
+The User can:

-1. Sign up
-2. Create a list
-3. Add items
-4. Click Sold button to mark sold
-5. Restore sold item
-6. Delete Items
-7. Edit items
-8. Delete Listings
-9. Edit Listings
+* Create Listings
-10. Delete their account
+* Add Items
+* Mark item as Sold
+* Restore Items Not Sold
+* Contact Sellers

 See images:
 [https://imgur.com/a/7oSedag]